Breast Cancer: Published Research Trends and Issues 1978-2026

 * Identification of supportive care options

-* Managing emotional effects of diagnosis and treatment, especially anxiety and depression
+* Managing emotional effects of diagnosis and treatment

 * Psychological interventions at early stages of diagnosis and ongoing